Space Works: A Makers Lab

 Buy Now

-Open Lab Time: Inventors Club: Space Junk Challenge
+September Open Lab Time: Inventors Club - Simple Machines Challenge

-Join us for a Space Junk Challenge!
-Learn about the growing problem of orbital debris and explore innovative ways to clean up space junk around the Earth.
-Use the Engineering Design Process to sketch and prototype your own space-cleaning robot or satellite system to scale.
-Combine upcycled materials to build your invention, and get hands on with tools like fabric scissors, hot glue guns, rotary cutters and cardboard cutting tools.
-Our Space Works staff will guide you as you create a working engineering model to take home!
+Join us for a Simple Machines Challenge!
+Discover how levers, pulleys, wheels, and inclined planes make work easier and solve real-world problems.
+Use the Engineering Design Process to sketch and prototype your own machine that can lift, move, or carry objects more efficiently.
+Combine everyday and upcycled materials to build your invention, and get hands-on with tools like fabric scissors, hot glue guns, rotary cutters, and cardboard cutting tools.
+Our Maker Staff will guide you as you create a working engineering model to take home!